EwarJames/monty/README.md

-This repo contains files for the project - monty
+This directory contains files for the project - monty interpreter